hatice-demir/Flight-Search-API/README.md

 ### Scheduled Background Jobs

 Set up a scheduled job that daily requests a mock third-party API to retrieve flight information and stores it in the database.
+You can provide authorization by using "John Doe" as the name and "password1" as the password.

 ### Documentation